 What is the Regulated Price Plan (RPP)?

 Electricity is a commodity.
 The actual price of it changes every hour of every day.
 At the request of the Minister of Energy, the Ontario Energy Board developed an electricity price plan that provides stable and predictable electricity pricing, encourages conservation and ensures the price consumers pay for electricity reflects the price paid to generators.
 This rate structure is the default for when you get electricity service.
-The RPP is reviewed every six months and prices or time-of-use buckets are set for May 1 and Nov 1 each year.
+The RPP is reviewed and prices or time-of-use buckets are set Nov 1 each year.

 Renfrew Hydro is not associated with electricity retailers in any way.
 Their conduct is regulated by the Ontario Energy Board.
 They are not 'contracted' by the government or your local power company.

 Renfrew Hydro does not send people to your door to discuss your hydro bill.

 You do not have to show your hydro bill to anyone who asks to see it.

 You do not have to sign up with a retailer to get electricity.
 By default, Renfrew Hydro will provide you with electricity based on the price regulated by the province.
 This is the Regulated Price Plan rate.